ProticM/plazar-js/README.md

 ## Introduction

-The framework itself has no dependencies and by leaning on Object-Oriented-Principles (OOP) it can easily be used to create a large Single-Page Application or it can be integrated to a portion of a web page where dynamic workflow is required.
-It is written in plain JavaScript and built to be flexible.
-For example, in ReactJS everything is JavaScript, and Angular has a forceful opinion about how your application should be constructed.
-PlazarJS is designed to help you build the application the way you want it without forcing you to follow a path you don't think is suitable for the application you are developing.
+PlazarJS is an un-opinionated framework for JavaScript.
+It has no dependencies and by leaning on Object-Oriented-Principles (OOP) it can easily be used to create a large Single-Page Application or it can be integrated to a portion of a web page where dynamic workflow is required.
+It's built to be flexible and designed to help you build the application the way you want it without forcing you to follow a path you don't think is suitable for the application you are developing.
 The main focus is on good old trio, HTML, CSS and JavaScript.

 ##### TL;DR